 - Garlic powder, salt and fresh ground pepper.

 - A grated onion, for flavor and moisture.

 - A couple eggs, to tie it all together.

 Once all the ingredients are prepped, mix everything up in a large bowl with your hands.
-Form into balls about 1 tbsp each, and layer in a pre-greased slow cooker.
+Form into balls about 1 tablespoon each, and layer in a pre-greased slow cooker.
 Some overlap is ok- but try and get as many layered on the bottom as you can.

 Whipping up the sauce

 Once the meatballs are all nestled in, you'll whip up the quick and easy sauce.
 All you need to do is whisk together a few ingredients, and pour right over the meatballs in the slow cooker.
 Set slow cooker to high, cover, and cook for 3-4 hours, until the meatballs are cooked through.

 Finishing the sauce for the Swedish meatballs in the slow cooker

 Once everything is cooked through, it's time to finish the sauce.
 For this step, you'll add a cornstarch slurry and some sour cream to help thicken the sauce and give it more body.

 You'll notice in the recipe that you add even more Kitchen Bouquet, Worcestershire sauce and Dijon in this step.
 This helps give the sauce layers of flavor.
 Once you add the thickener and these ingrendits, cover and cook the meatballs 5-10 minutes more until the sauce is thick and creamy.